brandur/sorg/content/fragments-drafts/managed-environments.md

 point does the user come to understand it any better.

 Contrast this to self-assembly.
-It's painful for a day or two, but the user sees each layer going in.
+It's painful for a day or two, but the user sees every layer go in.
 Even if they don't have a perfect understanding as they're doing it, they'll have some memory that will come in handy for troubleshooting.

 That's not to say that you should go out and build your own operating system or car.
-There is a point where the complexity is considerable and the walls of the black box sufficienty opaque that we should seal it off and accept the cost of going to see the mechanic once a year.
+There is a point where the complexity is considerable, and the walls of the black box sufficienty opaque, that we should seal it off and accept the cost of going to see the mechanic a few times a year.

 Development environments aren't like this.
 They're lighter weight for one, but also so dynamic (changes to code,